 - Create a schedule.
 Base potty breaks on the pup's age, activity level, and mealtimes.

 - Choose a location.
 Dogs rely on scent cues to remind them what's expected.
 Whether you create an indoor toilet spot with newspaper, pee-pads or a doggy litter box, or select an outdoor potty, take him to the same place each time.

 - Concentrate on business.
-Keep him on leash until he's productive, or he'll only play and then have an accident inside.
-Take off the leash for a playtime as part of his reward for eliminating.
+Keep him on a leash until he's productive, or he'll only play and then have an accident inside.
+Take off the leash for playtime as part of his reward for eliminating.

 - Name the deed.
 When he squats, say a cue word that identifies the action.
 My dog knows "take a break" means to get down to business, while some folks use "hurry up" or "potty."
 Make sure your entire family uses the selected cue consistently.
 Once the puppy has been productive, reward with lots of praise, play or a tiny treat that doesn't upset his regular nutrition.